Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/The Quiet.md

 *Location: Deathtrap (motivation: to [[harm]] intruders)*

 The hoses have been torn from the gas pumps, resulting in large puddles of gas soaking the surrounding gravel.
-Any kind of flame or spark could cause some serious damage to a large area.
+Any kind of flame or spark could cause some serious damage to a large [[area]].

-Inside the building is a combination gift shop, sandwich counter, and woefully small grocery.
+Inside the building is a combination gift shop, sandwich counter, and woefully [[small]] grocery.

 Dead bodies are in the kitchen and the basement.
 Broken pieces of broom handles have been shoved in their ears and dish rags shoved down their throats.